 After learning about his situation, Ruben goes into Denial and attempts to go back to living his life as normal.
 But when his hearing reduces to the point he can no longer play in his band, Ruben gets angry and soon becomes scared of losing the two things he cares most about–his music and his girlfriend, Louise.

 However, despite his fears, the one person who never gives up on Ruben is Louise.
 Shortly after losing his hearing, Lou forces Ruben to join a deaf community of people who assist him adjust to his new life.
-There Ruben meets Joe, the head of the community (fantastically played by Paul Raci).
-And he tries his best to help Ruben let go of his rage and transition into his new life.

 But while Ruben thrives and even grows within this community, he never really lets go of his past life.

 This is the point of the film where I feel Ruben’s Bargaining phase begins.
 Ruben saw his deafness as a phase he would eventually overcome once he got his hearing implants.
 And he used the deaf community to cope with his situation until he got the money to pay for the operation.

 But while I understand why the film presents this as a betrayal to the community.
 I also don’t blame Ruben for trying to recover his hearing.
 I mean, placed in the same situation, which one of us wouldn’t at least try to get their life back on track?